 - free from electrical interference

-Hosting a Field Programs
+Hosting a Mountain Field Program

 The ‘host’ will choose the field location and needs to be very familiar with it.
 We will arrive prior to the course to scout the riding area in order to prepare for the practical exercises.